 Dijon, a strategic city on the European spice route in the Middle Ages, is still well known for its mustard makers.

-The best known company, Maille, was started by the vinegar maker, Antoine-Claude Maille in 1720 who opened his first shop in Paris in 1747.
-The first mustard shop in Dijon opened in 1821.
+The best known company, Maille, was started by the vinegar maker, Antoine-Claude Maille in 1720.
+He opened in Dijon a year later and in 1747 opened another one in Paris.
 Today the old-fashioned shop sells mustards in a bewildering variety of tastes in both jars and from hand pumps.
 You buy your particular pot and go along to get it filled up.

 32 Rue de la Liberté